 In 2021, SACOSS is calling for:

-- The continuation of the provision of independent health research and data analysis through an adequately resourced and reinvigorated Health Performance Council
+- Ensuring the continuation of the provision of independent health research and data analysis through an adequately resourced Health Performance Council

 - The extension the current Ambulance Cover concession available to pensioners to other income support recipients